rik-git/GeoFun/README.md

+# GeoFun

+GeoFun is a package designed to manage and process geo-data (GPS coordinates, geo-located images, etc.), and to produce a series of output such as KML files.

 # KMLBuilder

 KMLBuilder is a module designed to ingest user-provided GPS coordinates and/or geo-located images, and to produce a final KML file with these.
 The end result is a folder with the final KML file (w/o coordinates) and an additional 'img' folder containing (resized or not) geo-located images to be accessed via a GIS software of preference.
 Cuyrrently, this works with GoogleEarth.